weilonge/fathom/README.md

 // of Fathom's 2-phase rank-and-yank algorithm.
 var knowledgebase = titleFinder.score(jsdom.jsdom("<html><head>...</html>"));

-// "Yank" out interesting nodes based on their types and scores.
+// "Yank" out interesting nodes based on their flavors and scores.
 For example,
-// we might look for the highest-scoring node of a given type, or we might look
+// we might look for the highest-scoring node of a given flavor, or we might
-// for a cluster of high-scoring nodes near each other.
-(The yank phase has yet
+// look for a cluster of high-scoring nodes near each other.
+(The yank phase
-// to be implemented.)
+// has yet to be implemented.)
 ```